ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 **Change Fail Percentage:** What percentage of production releases need a hotfix, rollback, patch, etc

 Together these metrics quantify the idea of how confidently your team can deploy software.
 Scoring high on all four metrics requires an investment in automation, DevOps, testing, and culture.
-As oughtworks is quick to point out, drawing value from these metrics doesn't necessarily require highly detailed instrumentation, metrics, or dashboards.
+As Thoughtworks is quick to point out, drawing value from these metrics doesn't necessarily require highly detailed instrumentation, metrics, or dashboards.
 DORA publishes a quick check survey (ctohb.com/dora) that your team can take to track its progress at a coarse-grained level.
 There are also plenty of tools that have fairly low barriers to entry that will yield data quality that's more than sufficient to inform your progress, such as LinearB or Code Climate.

 The following subsections on DevOps present concepts, disciplines, and focus areas that contribute in some way to improving these metrics.